tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 summary-7579bd9566-k6z4s    1/1     Running   0          21m
 ```

-5. Before applying the following manifest, make sure to update the `host` name by replacing `<LABNAME>` with the name of your lab instance in both of the following Ingress resources.
+5. Before applying the following manifest, make sure to update the `host` name by replacing `<LABNAME>` with the name of your lab instance in the following Ingress resources.

 ```